Joaovsr/linux-workspace/README.md

 # linux-workspace
-Linux workspace using i3 and gnome applications
+Linux workspace using the window manager i3wm.